-3.2 Septic Systems and Impact on Water Quality
+3.2Septic Systems and Impact on Water Quality

 Phosphorus and other nutrients arise from several sources, one of them being the nutrient loading from septic systems.
-At this time scientists assume some of the Phosphorus produced in septic systems with leaching beds eventually makes its way to the water body.
-12 How much reaches the lake is dependent on soil types, drainage, and vegetation buffering the leaching bed.
+At this time scientists assume some of the Phosphorus produced in septic systems with leaching beds eventually makes its way to the water body.12 How much reaches the lake is dependent on soil types, drainage, and vegetation buffering the leaching bed.
 For seasonal residents studies have shown that on average .66 kg of Phosphorus is produced per person per year.
 For permanent residents it is approximately 2.39 kg.
 Evidence suggests that buffer strips of vegetation between the septic leaching bed and the lake prevents or delays the introduction of nutrients and bacteria to the lake.
-Peterjohn and Correll 1984 suggested that a 30m buffer strip will capture a very high percentage of the nutrients.
-Dillaha et al 1988 declared that "Buffers from 9-30m provide more effective attenuation of nutrients and 30m buffers provide effective water quality protective functions".
+Peterjohn and Correll 198413 suggested that a 30m buffer strip will capture a very high percentage of the nutrients.
+Dillaha et al 198814 declared that "Buffers from 9-30m provide more effective attenuation of nutrients and 30m buffers provide effective water quality protective functions".

 In a 1992 report by Michalski and Usher, development was attributed to 59.1% of the Phosphorus on Bass Lake but only 41% on Otty Lake.
 It was noted that at that time Bass Lake had on average, more residents per km of shoreline and less shoreline vegetation.
 Otter Lake was not part of the study.
-Zhang et al $2010^{15}$ reported that buffers filter sediment and other pollutants and absorb nutrients from run-off water making them critical components of sound development conditions as more residential construction occurs.
+Zhang et al 201015 reported that buffers filter sediment and other pollutants and absorb nutrients from run-off water making them critical components of sound development conditions as more residential construction occurs.

 The nutrient levels recorded in Figure 3 (p.
 10) indicate levels well within the range of the Ontario Water Quality Standards.
-Nothing is known about the pre-development levels (notwithstanding the Smol estimate) but Michalski and Penner suggested that the nutrient load has doubled or tripled in the last 200 years in the Rideau Lakes Basin.
-It is unknown what the background levels were prior to development activity around the lake.
+Nothing is known about the pre-development

-&lt;sup>12 Lake Capacity Handbook MECP 2010
+12 Lake Capacity Handbook MECP 2010